Table of Contents

 In chess, there are suggested ages to start playing, categories and levels, timelines for becoming a professional, and even charts and graphs that measure it.

-But, we cannot say the same about creative endeavours, things like painting, dancing, photography, filmmaking, there is no timeline for that, there is no preset for the number of hours required that can be applied to every single person out there.
+But, we cannot say the same about creative endeavours, things as painting, dancing, photography and filmmaking, there is no timeline for that, there is no preset for the number of hours required that can be applied to every single person out there.

 Therefore, I take this principle with a huge grain of salt, I don't dismiss it entirely since there is value in it, and it does help evaluate things further, but I want to refine it more and that brings us to the next step.